MarilynTucker13/marilyn0930xoxo/README.md

 - 👋 Hi, I’m Marilyn Tucker
 - 👀 I’m interested in technology, coding, and Taylor Swift.
 - 🌱 I’m currently learning Java, HTML, CSS, JavaScript, and Swift.
 (I'm a newbie!)
-- 💞️ I’m looking to collaborate on ...🤭
 - 📫 How to reach me: lovethelifeyoulive0930@gmail.com/ LinkedIn: Marilyn Tucker
 - 😄 Pronouns: she/her/hers
 - ⚡ Fun fact: Born in Thailand, and raised in Japan.
 My family is in the states.
 I speak Japanese and English.
 (A little bit Korean and Chinese too!)